PaloAltoNetworks/docusaurus-openapi-docs/README.md

 https://github.com/PaloAltoNetworks/docusaurus-template-openapi-docs.git
 ```

-> When asked the template repo should be clone choose "Copy" unless you know better.
+> When asked how the template repo should be cloned choose "copy" (unless you know better).

 ```bash
 cd my-website